Bayesian evidence-driven likelihood selection for sky-averaged 21-cm signal extraction: DATASET SIMULATION

 \subsection{Antenna temperature noise}

-The Bayesian pipeline developed by \cite{anstey_general_2021} has demonstrated the success of the sky-averaged 21-cm signal recovery through simulating antenna temperature dataset with homoscedastic Gaussian noise.
+The Bayesian data analysis pipeline of \cite{anstey_general_2021} has demonstrated the success of the sky-averaged 21-cm signal recovery through simulating antenna temperature dataset with homoscedastic Gaussian noise.
 However, this noise structure is not an accurate physically motivated choice, hence, we add varying non-Gaussian noise models onto the antenna temperature $T_{\mathrm{fg}}$ to study its influence on the sky-averaged 21-cm recovery.
-As non-Gaussian noise can potentially arise through imperfections in a real experimental setup or through complex unknown noise structures within a physical process, we consider one of the following noise models for each dataset which are also visualised in Figure (\ref{fig:noisepdfs}). \begin{enumerate} \item Gaussian noise:
+As non-Gaussian noise can potentially arise through imperfections in a real experimental setup or through complex unknown noise structures within a physical process, we consider one of the following noise models for each dataset which are also visualised in Figure (\ref{fig:noisepdfs}).